lail-lei/practice-terraform/terraform/main/README.md

 # Main Infrastructure

 Terraform scripts for the creation of project resources and related service accounts.

+These scripts should be run only through GitHub actions!
+Variables required for workflows to run have been set as GitHub environment variables.

 ## Components